sinyru/game-of-gits/sad-tale.md

 House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of Winterfell, Warden of the North, Hand of the King, Protector of the Realm, Regent.
-They all died later in the story.
+They lived happily ever after!